Esri/arcgis-runtime-samples-android/java/feature-layer-show-attributes/README.md

-# Feature Layer Show Attributes
+# Feature layer show attributes

 Return all loaded features from a query to show all attributes.